aws-ia/terraform-aws-runtask-tf-plan-analyzer/README.md

 ## Overview

-Enhance your HashiCorp Cloud Platform Terraform (previosly known as Terraform Cloud) workflows with AI-powered analysis using Amazon Bedrock.
+Enhance your HashiCorp Cloud Platform Terraform (Terraform Cloud) workflows with AI-powered analysis using Amazon Bedrock.
 This module integrates seamlessly as a Run Task to provide:

 * Intelligent Terraform plan analysis with concise, human-friendly summaries
 * Advanced function calling capabilities for extended analysis (e.g., AMI evaluation)